stevenrskelton/stevenrskelton.github.io/_posts/2022-09-10-hsts-custom-domains-in-github.md

 ### Don't Use Wildcard Subdomains

-Very similiar how domain hijacking happens above, is if you use `CNAME` wildcards, as in pointing `*.example.com` to GitHub Pages.
+Very similar to how domain hijacking happens, is the exploitation of `CNAME` wildcards directing `*.example.com` to GitHub Pages.
 The problem here is that your GitHub Pages site can only have 1 domain (plus the apex domain) and you are pointing an unlimited number of subdomains to GitHub Pages.
 Let's say you set up your site to be `www.example.com` ( and `example.com`) but wildcard your `CNAME`, this means requests to `blog.example.com` also are directed to GitHub